TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 - `Tempo` is a whole number representation of the desired tempo.
 The first 3 digits starting from the right are the decimals, giving tempos a maximum of 3 decimal places.

 A tempo marker must exist at tick 0 in the chart to set the initial tempo.
+If one is not present, a tempo of 120 BPM is assumed.

 Examples: